 Oral ED medication is generally considered extremely effective, and studies show it works on the majority of men.
 But ED medication doesn’t work for everyone.
 It’s important to note that everyone’s reaction to a medication is unique.

-Your Stagger GP may recommend trying the medication multiple times under different circumstances.
+Your Stagger clinician may recommend trying the medication multiple times under different circumstances.
 They may also increase your dose, depending on your reaction to the medication and any side effects.
-If you’ve been prescribed ED medication with Stagger, please contact your doctor through your portal in the products tab if you have any questions.
+If you’ve been prescribed ED medication with Stagger, please contact your clinician through your portal in the products tab if you have any questions.